Daily excavation checklist 2026

 2. Begin by entering the Client/Project Name, Date, and Job Number at the top of the form.
 This information is crucial for tracking and accountability.

-3. Fill in the Time and Approx. Wind Direction fields to provide context for the excavation conditions.
+3. Fill in the Time, Approx. Wind Direction, and Project Location fields to provide context for the excavation activities.

-7. If excavation exceeds 4 feet deep, select 'Yes' and ensure a Confined Space Permit is filled out before entry.
+6. If the excavation is greater than 4 feet deep, select 'Yes' and ensure a Confined Space Permit is filled out before entry.

 Start using our platform today to streamline your daily excavation checklist process for free!